Poljy/deep_hough_voting/README.md

 To evaluate the performances, please start the script `main_eval.py`.
 Feel free to change the trainings parameters inside the script itself.
 The script will evaluate the mAP@0.25 and mAP@0.5 on the validation dataset, and store visual results with colored bounding boxes for the 50 first batches.

 ## Some visual results

+The correspondance between the box colors and the object labels can be found in my [report](https://github.com/pauljcb/deep_hough_voting/blob/main/Project_Report.pdf)

 ![bedroom](https://github.com/pauljcb/deep_hough_voting/blob/main/figs/bedroom_detection.jpg)
 ![more_visual_results](https://github.com/pauljcb/deep_hough_voting/blob/main/figs/visual_results.jpg)